mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 ##### validates\_true\_for

+TODO: Update this to DM 0.9 - however that works

 The second outstanding feature of Validatable that I’m oh-so-in-love with is `validates\_true\_for`.
 Think of it like overloading `valid?` only capable of the full power of real validations behind it.

 Say, for example, you’ve got an Event model that needs to make sure the `end\_date` for the event is greater than the start_date.
 Wouldn’t want to break the laws of physics, so we’d do something like: